-XII.
-Director, Officers and Employee Compensation
+V. Director, Officers and Employee Compensation

-- (a) review periodically director and officer compensation and the compensation terms that adequately reflect the responsibilities being assumed by directors/officers, and committee chairs and members; - (b) review and recommend to the Board the employment, appointment, and compensation arrangements of the Executive Chairman, Executive Vice-Chairman and CEO of the Company - (c) in conjunction with the CEO, review and recommend to the Board the employment and appointment of the top executives of the Company and approve their compensation arrangements, and make changes in these arrangements upon annual reviews of their performance; - (d) oversee the evaluation of the Company's CEO; - (e) review the CEO's annual evaluation of the performance of the management committee and key managers of the Company, and approve the CEO's recommendations with respect to compensation, incentive compensation plans and equity-based plans to be provided to such employees; - (f) review and administer equity compensation plans of the Company for the benefit of employees of the Company and its subsidiaries; - (g) review and approve corporate goals and objectives relevant to Executive Chairman, Executive Vice-

-Chairman and CEO compensation, evaluate the Executive Chairman, Executive Vice Chairman and CEO's performance in light of those goals and objectives, and make recommendations with respect to the Executive Chairman, Executive Vice Chairman and CEO's compensation level based on this evaluation;
+- (a) review periodically director and officer compensation and the compensation terms that adequately reflect the responsibilities being assumed by directors/officers, and committee chairs and members; - (b) review and recommend to the Board the employment, appointment, and compensation arrangements of the Chairman and CEO of the Company - (c) in conjunction with the CEO, review and recommend to the Board the employment and appointment of the top executives of the Company and approve their compensation arrangements, and make changes in these arrangements upon annual reviews of their performance; - (d) oversee the evaluation of the Company's CEO; - (e) review the CEO's annual evaluation of the performance of the management committee and key managers of the Company, and approve the CEO's recommendations with respect to compensation, incentive compensation plans and equity-based plans to be provided to such employees; - review and administer equity compensation plans of the Company for the benefit of employees of the Company and its subsidiaries; - (g) review and approve corporate goals and objectives relevant to Chairman and CEO compensation, evaluate the Chairman and CEO's performance in light of those goals and objectives, and make recommendations with respect to the Chairman and CEO's compensation level based on this evaluation;

-XIII.
+VI.
 Reporting and Disclosure Requirements

-- (a) review and approve the annual corporate governance report to be made in either the annual report to the Company's shareholders or the proxy circular prepared in connection with the Company's annual meeting describing the corporate governance practices of the Company with reference to the reporting requirements of the Toronto Stock Exchange or other applicable securities law requirements; - (b) review and approve the executive compensation disclosures to be made in the proxy circular prepared in connection with the Company's annual meeting; - (c) review the "Insider Trading Policy" of the Company; - (d) review at least annually the "Code of Business Conduct" of the Company; - (e) review at least annually the "Whistleblower Policy" of the Company; - (f) review at least annually the "Mandate of the Board of Directors" of the Company; - (g) review at least annually the position description for the Executive Chairman, Executive Vice-Chairman, CEO, Lead Director, and Board committee chairs of the Company; - (h) review at least annually the "Audit Committee Charter"; - (i) review at least annually compliance with any governance agreements; and
+(a) review and approve the annual corporate governance report to be made in either the annual report to the Company's shareholders or the proxy circular prepared in connection with the Company's

+- annual meeting describing the corporate governance practices of the Company with reference to the reporting requirements of the Toronto Stock Exchange or other applicable securities law requirements; - (b) review and approve the executive compensation disclosures to be made in the proxy circular prepared in connection with the Company's annual meeting; - (c) review the "Insider Trading Policy" of the Company; - (d) review at least annually the "Code of Business Conduct" of the Company; - (e) review at least annually the "Whistleblower Policy" of the Company; - (f) review at least annually the "Mandate of the Board of Directors" of the Company; - (g) review at least annually the position description for the Chairman, CEO, Lead Director, and Board committee chairs of the Company; - (h) review at least annually the "Audit Committee Charter"; - review at least annually compliance with any governance agreements; and

-XIV.
+VII.
 Other Items